 Polypropylene (PP / Poly)

 Generally lighter and stronger than PE.
 Typically used in industrial applications.
 Good UV resistance.
 Not buoyant.
 Stiffer than polyester.
+Nominal stretch is 22% at break.

 An aramid fiber with high strength, extremely heat tolerant, and good chemical resistance.
 Technora® is a registered trademark of Teijin.
-JRB likes Technora on the sheath of a rope or cord, but generally not in the core, due to the excessive ‘memory’ it causes after removing a knot.
+Note: JRB likes Technora on the sheath of a rope or cord, but generally not in the core, due to the excessive ‘memory’ it causes after removing a knot.

 Dyneema®